This post may contain affiliate links. Please read our disclosure policy.

 side shot of a jar of chia pudding topped with mashed raspberry

-Perfectly creamy Greek Yogurt Chia Seed Pudding is a delicious make-ahead breakfast that's filled with nutrients.
+Perfectly creamy Greek Yogurt Chia Seed Pudding is a delicious make-ahead breakfast that's so filling and tasty.
 Prep this in just 10 minutes with your favorite berries, yogurt, and milk!

 Ingredients